Original Collages

 hand-cut 10 x 12”

 A classical bust is fitted with a skull head, red hair, and gold necklace.
-This piece is an eye roll directed at vanity, decay, and all the dumb things people do when they try to outlast time.
-Your candle's out, sir.
+It's my eye roll directed at vanity, decay, and all the dumb things people do when they try to outlast time.
+The candle's out.

 Highway Patrol (2023)